dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 In the most recent 60 minutes, (the count of total authentication request failures) / (the count of total authentication requests) exceeds

+> The usage is based on single Handshake Code

 * 10%
 * 25%
 * 50%